geeknerd/geeknerd.github.io/_drafts/2018-1-26-linux-tips.md

 To find all non-empty directory under the current directory, excluding the parent ```.```
 {% highlight shell %}
-find . -mindepth 1 -type d -not -empty
+find . -mindepth 1 -type d -not -empty -printf '%P\n' | sort
 {% endhighlight %}